 SPACE INNOVATIONS | SMART BUSINESS

-SpaceCom will host an array of renowned keynote speakers who will offer firsthand insight into how space technology is changing industries around the world.
+SpaceCom hosted an array of renowned keynote speakers who offered firsthand insight into how space technology have been changing industries around the world.

 Tuesday, December 05, 9:00 – 9:30 AM

 This statistics rich presentation will give the status of the commercial space sector from both a business to government and business to business perspective.
 Data will include launch forecasts, satellite deployments for Earth Observation and communications, space tourism, cislunar and deep space commercial activities, private investments in space, and much more.
 Specific attention will be given to the size and characteristics of the emerging Earth observation market for terrestrial industry buyers and the related business analytics.

 Head of Innovation and Transfer of Technologies Unit

 Evolution of the Italian Space ecosystem is influenced by Italy’s industrial heritage, the scientific excellence, the research tradition along with the global competition.
 The result is a network of interactions, policies, and birth of new organisms and applications.
 In his keynote, Anilkumar Dave will explore the history and technology, design and art, science and industry that are determining the present and shaping (and securing) the future of the Italian Space sector that involves all stakeholders, policy makers and nationals actors.

 Daniel Kraft offers a fast-paced look at the next few years of innovations in medicine, powered by new tools, tests and apps that bring diagnostic information right to the patient’s bedside.
 He will show how these technologies were influenced by space technology and how they could impact future human deep space missions.

 Wednesday, December 06, 8:45 – 9:15 AM